systemacticco-rgb/linguistic-provenance-schema/README.md

 New codes may only be added in future versions.
 A manifest produced under v0.1 must remain readable by any future verification tool that supports v0.1.

+#### text_hash field
+SHA-256 fingerprint of the visible text computed before embedding.
+The verification tool hashes the clean extracted text and compares it against this value.
+If they do not match, the visible text was modified after signing and verification returns failed.
+Format: 64-character lowercase hex string.
+Computed by: manifestGenerator.mjs at manifest creation time.
+Checked by: verificationTool.mjs at verification time.

 ### 3.3 The Token Extension